Affiliate links on Android Authority may earn us a commission. Learn more.

 - ASUS typically offers two upgrades and two years of security patches for its lineup.

-For ASUS’ most recent flagships — the Zenfone 8 and Zenfone 8 Flip — the company promised at least two major upgrades.
-ASUS also said the phones will receive security updates for approximately the same timeframe as system updates, which would suggest two years.
-However, ASUS’ delivery of updates can be quite slow, so it’s possible this could go for longer.
+For ASUS’ most recent flagships — the Zenfone 9 and the ROG Phone 7 — the company promised at least two major upgrades.
+ASUS also said the phones would receive security updates for approximately the same timeframe as system updates, which would suggest two years.
+However, ASUS’ delivery of updates can be quite slow, so it’s possible this could go on for longer.

 Two Android upgrades and two years of patches represent Google’s recommended minimum for after-purchase support.
 In other words, ASUS is only making the minimum promise for its software.

-- Google commits to three upgrades and three years of security patches for most of its lineup.
-The Pixel 6 series is the sole exception so far, with three years of upgrades and five years of patches.
+- Google commits to three upgrades and five years of security patches for most of its lineup.
+Everything before the Pixel 6 series, however, only receives three years of patches.

 From 2016 to mid-2021, Google had a phone update policy for Pixels that was not too bad: three years of upgrades and patches.
 This was better than most other companies, and Google’s consistency was very impressive.
 Pixel phones are almost always the first to see the newest upgrade, and patches land at the beginning of each month like clockwork.